 Staff: Rachel M. Kesselman

 c/o Governor's Office of Crime Control & Prevention

 100 Community Place, Crownsville, MD 21032

 In October 2017, the Task Force to Study Erroneous Conviction and Imprisonment formed (Chapters 799 & 800, Acts of 2017).

-The Task Force is to study Maryland's current process for establishing whether a person was convicted wrongly and how to determine innocence, as well as the processes used by other states for designating an erroneous conviction, determining the innocence of a person who was convicted in error, and compensating for the imprisonment that resulted from wrongful conviction.
-Further, the Task Force will recommend whether Maryland should implement a new process for designating erroneous convictions and determining the innocence of persons so convicted.
+The Task Force was to study Maryland's current process for establishing whether a person was convicted wrongly and how to determine innocence, as well as the processes used by other states for designating an erroneous conviction, determining the innocence of a person who was convicted in error, and compensating for the imprisonment that resulted from wrongful conviction.
+Further, the Task Force was to recommend whether Maryland should implement a new process for designating erroneous convictions and determining the innocence of persons so convicted.

-Authorization for the Task Force ends September 30, 2018.
+Authorization for the Task Force ended September 30, 2018.